Self-consistent conversion of a viscous fluid to particles: Conclusions

 Several simplifications are made in this work, which will be improved in future publications.
 For example, realistic energy-dependent hadronic cross sections and realistic viscous hydrodynamic evolution will, of course, have to be included.
 The momentum dependence of viscous corrections $\delta f_i / f^{eq}_i$ is also simplified here to quadratic or power-law form in momentum.
 Nevertheless, it would be very interesting to check how the self-consistent viscous distributions obtained here influence observables from hydrodynamic and hybrid models, and the interpretation of heavy-ion data.
 To aid this we provide scaling factors in Appendix~\ref{App:tables} that can be used to ``patch'' the commonly used democratic approach with the species-dependent viscous corrections calculated in this work.

 \acknowledgments Insightful discussions with Gabriel Denicol, Derek Teaney, Guy Moore, Sangyong Jeon, and Raju Venugopalan are acknowledged.
-D.M. thanks RIKEN, Brookhaven National Laboratory and the US Department of Energy for providing facilities essential for the completion of this work.
-D.M. also thanks the hospitality of the Wigner Institute (Budapest, Hungary), and the Institute for Nuclear Theory (Seattle, Washington), where parts of this work have been done.
+D.M. thanks RIKEN, Brookhaven National Laboratory, and the US Department of Energy for providing facilities essential for the completion of this work.
+D.M. also thanks the hospitality of the Wigner Research Center for Physics (Budapest, Hungary), and the Institute for Nuclear Theory (Seattle, Washington), where parts of this work have been done.
 Computing resources managed by RCAC/Purdue are also gratefully acknowledged.
-This work was supported by the U.S. Department of Energy, Office of Science, under grants DE-AC02-98CH10886 [RIKEN BNL] and DE-PS02-09ER41665.
+This work was supported by the U.S. Department of Energy, Office of Science, under grants DE-AC02-98CH10886 [RIKEN BNL] and \uppercase{de-sc}0004035.